-Monitoring Requirements Not Met for WAGONER CO.
-RWD #6
+WAGONER CO.
+RWD #6 Did Not Meet Monitoring Requirements

-Our water system violated drinking water requirements over the past year.
-Even though these were not emergencies, as our customers, you have a right to know what happened and what we are doing (did) to correct these situations.
+Our water system violated drinking water requirements pertaining to the contaminant(s) of concern listed below.
+Although none of these violations are considered emergencies, as our customers, you have a right to know what happened and what we are doing, or have done, to correct these violations.
+Customers are not at risk and there is no reason to suspect any potential adverse health effects.
+Alternative water supplies are not needed.

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During the following monitoring periods, we did not complete all monitoring or testing for the following contaminants, and therefore cannot be sure of the quality of your drinking water during that time.
+During the following monitoring periods, we did not monitor or test for the following contaminants, and therefore cannot be sure of the quality of your drinking water during that time:

-Contaminant Begin Date End Date # of Samples Required # of Samples Missing CHLORINE 10/1/2020 10/31/2020 2 1
+Contaminant Begin Date End Date # of Samples Required # of Samples Missing CHLORINE 3/1/2024 3/31/2024 2 1 in the future.